dashpay/docs-platform/docs/reference/data-contracts.md

 The `properties` object defines each field that a document will use.
 Each field consists of an object that, at a minimum, must define its data `type` (`string`, `number`, `integer`, `boolean`, `array`, `object`) and a [`position`](#assigning-property-position).

 Fields may also apply a variety of optional JSON Schema constraints related to the format, range, length, etc. of the data.
-A full explanation of the capabilities of JSON Schema is beyond the scope of this document.
+A full explanation of JSON Schema capabilities is beyond the scope of this document.
 For more information regarding its data types and the constraints that can be applied, please refer to the [JSON Schema reference](https://json-schema.org/understanding-json-schema/reference/index.html) documentation.

 #### Assigning property `position`